 Here are some more tips for writing a dental school personal statement:

-3. Be authentic and readable
+3. Be authentic and relatable

 Need help with your dental school application?
 Learn what our students say about our services: